How to

 to open the Hotkey dialog

-Hotkeys are necessary when using
+Hotkeys are necessary when

-Game Bar recording.
+initiating the Game Bar recording.

 Set up a Timeout and a file